abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

     You might wonder why there is such a distinction between node ids ``NodeIndex`` and indices ``int64``?
     The reason is simple.
 A solution to a Routing Problem is made of *routes*.
-A route is equivalent to a path connecting nodes.
+A route is a path connecting nodes.
 It starts at a starting node and ends at an ending node.
 What happens if a route starts and ends at the same node?
-The way we handle this in the VRL is to have two different ``int64`` indices corresponding to the same starting and ending node.
+The way we handle this in the RL is to have two different ``int64`` indices corresponding to the same starting and ending node.
 This means that you shouldn't use the method ``NodeToIndex()`` to determine the ``int64`` index of a starting or ending node in a route.
 Use instead